Earl C. Long

 Earl Cecil Long (November 4, 1883 – August 19, 1983) was a decorated officer in the United States Marine Corps who reached the rank of major general.
-During the World War II, he served as commanding general of Service Command Fleet Marine Force, Pacific and later as commanding general of Marine Corps Recruit Depot San Diego.
+During World War II, he served as commanding general of Service Command Fleet Marine Force, Pacific and later as commanding general of Marine Corps Recruit Depot San Diego.

 Early life and education

 Earl C. Long was born on November 4, 1883, in Clayton, New Jersey.
 Following high school, he enrolled at the University of California, where he graduated in 1905 with Bachelor of Science degree in engineering.